-- If your home is at an early stage of construction, typically before the roof is on, you will be offered the opportunity to personalise it.
-We offer a range of internal fixtures, fittings and specifications from which you can choose to create your unique style. - You may also be able to select your own style and colour of kitchen, including the units and worktops and bathroom tiling. - We will explain the option prices and the deadline for making your choices. - We plan the construction of our new homes carefully so that kitchens are installed, and bathrooms tiled in the final build stages. - If you have reserved a home where the kitchen and bathroom choices have been made, this option will no longer be available to you. - Availability of choices and extras may not be available on all homes depending on property type and stage of construction.
+- If your home is at an early stage of construction, typically before the roof is on, you may be offered the opportunity to choose from a range of internal fixtures and fittings to create your unique style. - If applicable, we will invite you to attend a choices meeting where you will be able to select your choices and any extras subject to stage of construction. - You may also be able to select your own style and colour of kitchen, including the units and worktops and bathroom tiling. - We will explain the option prices and the deadline for making your choices. - We plan the construction of our new homes carefully so that kitchens are installed, and bathrooms tiled in the final build stages. - If you have reserved a home where the kitchen and bathroom choices have been made, this option will no longer be available to you. - Availability of choices and extras may not be available on all homes depending on property type and stage of construction.

-- If you wish to choose the style of your own kitchen and bathroom, please speak to your sales consultant when you reserve your new home. - A delay in selecting, ordering and paying for your favourite choices, could prevent you from personalising your new home.
+A delay in selecting, ordering and paying for your favourite choices, could prevent you from personalising your new home.